-Based on the Governor's executive order 1509, the following counties must adhere to the use of a mask or face covering in public, practice enhanced safety protocols, and observe additional limitations on social gatherings beginning July 13, 2020 through August 20, 2020.
+Based on the Governor's executive order, residents must adhere to the use of a mask or face covering in public, practice enhanced safety protocols, and observe additional limitations on social gatherings through September 14, 2020.

 What does the mandate include?

 - Everyone must wear face coverings when at public gatherings or in a shopping environment.

 - People must maintain a 6-foot distance between themselves and others.

 Businesses will be require to follow several new guidelines, including:

 - All businesses are expected to take every step necessary to implement the regulations, orders, and guidance from the Mississippi State Department of Health and CDC to prevent the spread of COVID-19, including social distancing and encouraging sick employees to stay home.

 - All employees will be screened daily at the beginning of their shifts, including asking whether they have been in contact with a confirmed case of COVID-19 in the past 14 days and have they had a fever in the last 48 hours.

 - Based on their duties and responsibilities, employees who are unable to maintain at least 6 feet of distance from others must wear a face covering throughout their shift, such as a face mask.
 Their face coverings must be cleaned or replaced daily.